 Engine oil pressure The engine oil pressure is too low.
 Pull over immediately and switch off the engine.
-Please contact your MINI Dealer.
+Please contact your MINI

-Do not continue driving; otherwise, the engine could be damaged because of inadequate lubrication.◀
+Do not continue driving; otherwise, the engine could be damaged because of inadequate lubrication.

 Brake warning lamp Lights up although the parking brake is released.
 The brake fluid level is too low.
-Before driving further, be sure to comply with the information on page 117.
+Before driving further, be sure to comply with the information on page 124.
 Have the system checked immediately.

-Display of the malfunction described above in Canadian models.
-If equipped with a navigation system or Cockpit Chrono Pack:

-Coolant temperature warning lamp in the navigation system or Cockpit Chrono Pack Lights up while driving:
+If equipped with a navigation system or Cockpit Chrono Pack: Coolant temperature warning lamp in the navigation system or Cockpit Chrono Pack Lights up while driving:

-Engine is too hot.
-Pull over to the side of the road immediately, switch off the engine and allow it to cool down, refer also to page 67.
+engine is too hot.
+Pull over to the side of the road immediately, switch off the engine and allow it to cool down, refer also to page 68.
 Have the system checked immediately.

-OPERATION
+DATA

 INDICATOR AND WARNING LAMPS

 Yellow: stop immediately

-Flat Tire Monitor The warning lamp indicates a flat tire or a system malfunction.
+Flat Tire Monitor or Tire Pressure Monitor The warning lamp indicates a flat tire, low inflation pressure or system malfunction.
 In the event of a flat tire, an acoustic signal also sounds.
 Reduce speed immediately and stop the vehicle.
 It is possible that the acoustic signal was not heard.
-In this case, in order to determine if there is a flat tire or a system malfunction: - 1.
+In this case, proceed as follows to determine whether you have a flat tire, lower inflation pressure or if a system malfunction has occurred: - 1.
 Switch off the ignition, ignition key position 0 - 2.
 Switch the ignition back on, ignition key position 2, or start the engine.
-If an acoustic signal sounds, you have a flat tire.
+If an acoustic signal sounds, you have a flat tire or low inflation pressure.
 Otherwise, the system has a malfunction or has failed.
-For instructions on how to proceed further, refer to Flat Tire Monitor, page 74 ff.
-Red and yellow: continue driving cautiously
+Continue as follows: